 This Wild, Winding Highway Is 140 Miles of Pure Natural Awe

 Spanning the wilds of upper Washington, the North Cascades Highway (Highway 20, if you want to be boring) is an encapsulation of the mysterious, sprawling allure of the Pacific Northwest.
 It's an outdoor wonderland of stunning mountain vistas and lush coniferous jungle.
-Small mountain towns punch above their weight in charm, food, and drink.
+Small mountain towns punch above their weight in terms of charm, food, and drink.
 Kitsch, romanticism, and weirdness reign supreme.
-And its magnetism extends to daytrippers, weekend warriors, and hardcore cyclists alike.
+And its magnetism extends to day-trippers, weekend warriors, and hardcore cyclists alike.

-While the full route covers some 436 miles from Puget Sound's Whidbey Island all the way to the Idaho border, the 140-mile middle stretch called the North Cascades Scenic Highway is the greatest-hits collection.
+While the full route covers some 436 miles from Puget Sound's Whidbey Island all the way to the Idaho border, the 140-mile middle stretch dubbed the North Cascades Scenic Highway is the greatest-hits collection.
 Running through North Cascades National Park (one of America's most underrated national parks) and linking the stunning valleys of Skagit and Methow, the highway provides ample opportunity to camp, hike, shop, climb, indulge, or simply relax and take in a healthy dose of the great outdoors.

-This is almost solely a pursuit for summer or early fall—the scenic portion of the highway closes for about half of the year, usually opening mid-May then closing whenever the snow hits, which can be anytime between mid-November to mid-December.
+This is almost solely a pursuit for summer or early fall—the scenic portion of the highway closes for about half of the year, usually opening mid-May and closing whenever the snow hits, which can be anytime between mid-November to mid-December.
 But during that window, you’ll be completely spellbound by some of Washington State’s most beautiful sites.
 Here are the highlights.

 Start with a pit stop at Diablo Dam